 For more details, read the complete information on the FAA website.

 Full-time drone pilots can make anywhere from $58,000 to $96,000 a year.

 And this free video will show you exactly everything you need to do to get started.
 Click here to watch it now.

 The money you can make as a drone pilot depends on several things, including what industry you’re in, how much time you spend marketing your services, the quality of your work, your reputation, and many more.

 Freelancers have more flexibility when charging clients.

 If you were contracted to take drone photos, you can get paid from $70 to $250 per picture.
 Mapping, inspection, deliveries, or search and rescue fees are usually set on a case-to-case basis.

-But this can still depend on which client you have.
+But this can still depend on your client.

 For example, real estate agencies getting a drone shot of a million-dollar property can bank higher than other gigs.
-In most cases, you’ll be able to charge higher to corporate clients, than individuals.
+In most cases, you’ll be able to charge higher from corporate clients than from the government or from individuals.

-Drones are also great as tools for inspection of hard-to-reach areas, such as communication towers, wind farm, pipelines, bridges, wells, rooftops and chimneys of everything from houses to skyscrapers, cables, remote stations and so much more.
+Drones are also great as tools for inspection of hard-to-reach areas, such as communication towers, bridges, wells, rooftops, and chimneys of everything from houses to skyscrapers, cables, remote stations and so much more.